jro31/jethro-codes/_articles/my-story.md

 And in reality, it was nothing like as bad as some of the horror stories I'd read.

-I got set a coding challenge, which was to build a simple application to some certain specification, but from that point on, I was left to do it in my own way.
+I got set a coding challenge, which was to build a simple application to a certain specification, but from that point on, I was left to do it in my own way.
 To Google anything I needed to, to look-up anything I needed to, without anyone looking over my shoulder.
 It wasn't a terrible experience at all.

 I didn't leave this interview thinking that I'd really shown my best.
 And if, with no experience, I've not shown my best, then there's no way I'm getting this job.